OctopusDeploy/docs/src/pages/docs/packaging-applications/package-repositories/built-in-repository/index.md

 ## Using NuGet.exe push {#UsingNuGetexePush}

 To push a package using `NuGet.exe` you'll need a the URL for the Octopus NuGet feed to use with your build server or `NuGet.exe`.
-To find this, open the **{{Library,Packages}}** tab of the Octopus Web Portal.
+To find this, open the **Library ➜ Packages** tab of the Octopus Web Portal.
 Simply click the **Show examples** link to see options to upload packages.
 The screen shows an example command-line that can be used to push packages to the feed using [NuGet.exe](http://docs.nuget.org/docs/start-here/installing-nuget).
 You'll need to supply the NuGet package file (`.nupkg`) and an [Octopus API key](/docs/octopus-rest-api/how-to-create-an-api-key).

 ![The Built-in Package Repository](/docs/packaging-applications/package-repositories/built-in-repository/built-in-package-repository.png "width=500")